You can watch select movies at Cineplex for just $2.99 in Vancouver this month | News

 — Cineplex (@CineplexMovies) February 9, 2016

-Cineplex Vancouver locations offering the Family Favourites deal vary by date, so be sure to check the listing of the movie for more details.
+Cineplex Toronto locations offering the Family Favourites deal vary by date, so be sure to check the listing of the movie for more details.

 There are also deals for showings in September too: